stela2502/Singularity_Tutorial/docs/index.md

 Base it on Apline latest - please.
 ```

-You will probably not get there from the start, but if you are critical and look for small things like ``From alpine:latest``.
+You will probably not get there from the start, but if you are critical and look for small things like ``From alpine:latest`` you can force Chatty to improve.
+If nothing else it is a first start.
 It is helpful to use the free GPT-4o for that.

+My **modified** ChatGPT output:
 ```text

 # This is an Apptainer definition file for creating a container